 Okay, okay, tell me more about pet insurance add-ons…

 Yup.
-As long as the allergy isn’t considered a pre-existing condition, your pet’s allergy meds, like Apoquel and Cytopoint injections, are covered.
+As long as the allergy isn’t considered a pre-existing condition, your pet’s allergy meds, like Apoquel allergy pills and Cytopoint allergy injections, are covered.

 That depends.
 Your base Lemonade accident & illness policy won’t cover this.
 However, you can opt for a vet visit fee add-on, which covers your vet’s time and labor when you bring your pet for treatment.

 That depends.
 Your base policy won’t cover this.
 But if you added our physical therapy add-on to your policy, physical therapies will be covered.
 For example, this could be applied to a cruciate ligament repair.
 (That’s a scary sounding term for a common knee injury that dogs can suffer.)Our base policy does cover you for the cost of a cruciate ligament repair… but without the physical therapy add-on, we can’t help with any costs for physical therapy.